Should I invest in taxable accounts?

 - Approach #2 – although we own some Canadian assets inside our Registered Retirement Savings Plans (RRSPs) we are buying and holding more units of low-cost U.S. Exchange Traded Funds (ETFs) inside our RRSPs over time.
 In doing so, we’ll add growth, passive income and diversification to our portfolio.

-Hi Mark, I read your newsletters with vigour and I enjoy reading about your journey.
+Hi Mark, I read your newsletters with vigor and I enjoy reading about your journey.

 - Canadian-listed ETFs like XIU, VCN among others (that own Canadian stocks) might be best held inside the TFSA (so there are no foreign withholding taxes to worry about).